Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 # MultiTenant Strategies

 A multitenant strategy is responsible for defining how the tenant is determined.
-It ultimately produces an identifier string which is used to create a `TenantContext` object with information from the [multiTenant store](Stores).
+It ultimately produces an identifier string which is used to create a `TenantContext` object with information from the [MultiTenant store](Stores).

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
 Custom strategies can be created by implementing `IMultiTenantStrategy`.
 Internally strategies are registered as singleton services.